Ancestral sin: Family curses in fiction

 As he lies dying, in Shakespeare's Romeo and Juliet Mercutio says, "A plague o' both your houses", blaming both the Capulets and Montagues.
 As the play progresses, his words prove prophetic.

 There is a family curse in The House of the Seven Gables.

+In Louis Sachar's novel Holes, the protagonist Stanley Yelnats is subject to a family curse passed down from his great-great-grandfather, who failed to uphold a promise to a Romani woman.

 In Arthur Conan Doyle's The Hound of the Baskervilles, it was thought that the Baskerville family had a legendary family curse, of a giant black hound, "... a foul thing, a great, black beast, shaped like a hound, yet larger than any hound that ever mortal eye has rested upon."

 In the 2007 South Korean psychological-supernatural suspense horror film Someone Behind You, a young woman named Ga-In (Yoon-Jin-seo) sees families and friends slaughtering and attacking one another and realizes that she is followed by an inexplicable curse causing those around her to get rid of her.
 Despite all of this she is constantly reminded by an eerie student never to trust her family, her friends, or even herself.
 Ga-In has hallucinations of those who would attempt to attack her, then sees a disturbing vision of a monstrous being warning her that the bloodshed will intensify.
 The film was also released in America retitled as Voices.